D3spina/J.A.R.V.I.S-Bot-Discord/README.md

 ## To do list :
   - Add the english card if we don't have the french one
-  - Edit bot for another langage
+  - Get key world in FR
-  - Get key world in FR (and another langage)
+  -
 ## Versions

 For now :
-  beta 1.0
+  beta

 ## Auteurs